3Dang3r/d3-weather/README.md

  - 🕒 Adjust time between 00–23 hours

- - 🖱️ Navigate with buttons or close with right-click or Escape
+ - 🖱️ Navigate with buttons or close with Esc

  - 🌐 Applies changes server-wide